 Level of oxygen in your blood

 Breathing and snoring

 Sudden leg or body movements

 If you have breathing problems, Continuous Positive Airway Pressure (CPAP) may be used.
 CPAP is a device that can help you breathe by adding mild air pressure to your airway passages and improve your sleep.
 It may be used during the second half of your study or on another night.

 The technologist can answer some of your questions about the sleep study.
 But only your healthcare provider can explain the results.
-He or she will have the report of your sleep study within a week.
+He or she will have the report of your sleep study within 1 to 2 weeks.
 Then your treatment options can be discussed with your healthcare provider, or you may be referred to a sleep disorders specialist.